 As of Q3 2024 inclusive, issued sovereign guarantees amounted to EUR 1,123.0 million, i.e. 7.2% of GDP, declining by 0.7 p.p. compared to the stock of guarantees at the end of 2023.
-Most of the sovereign guarantees, i.e. 69.2%, is issued for financing investment projects in road infrastructure, with remaining 20.3% for financing projects aimed at supporting SMEs, 9.2% for funding projects in the field of energy and 1.3% for financing projects in the field of railway infrastructure.
+Most of the sovereign guarantees, i.e. 69.2%, is issued for financing investment projects in road infrastructure, with remaining 20.3% for financing projects aimed at supporting SMEs, 9.2% for funding projects in the field of railway infrastructure.